 Keith Meicher, the head bartender at Sepia in Chicago, finds that blanc vermouth and kina, a French aperitif made with cinchona bark and spices, both have a great affinity for absinthe.
 His Absinthe Piña Colada swizzles absinthe with blanc vermouth, fresh pineapple juice, coconut puree, lemon juice and simple syrup, garnished with a pineapple wedge and frond, mint leaf and burnt cinnamon stick.
 He also makes a variation on a Quill, essentially an absinthe-tinged Negroni, with gin, Dolin blanc and Luxardo Bitter Bianco, stirred and strained over a large rock in an absinthe-rinsed glass and garnished with a grapefruit swath.

-Meicher prefers the subtlety of St. George Spirits absinthe from California or locally produced Letherbee absinthe.
+Meicher prefers the subtlety of St. George Spirits absinthe from California or Letherbee absinthe, which is produced locally in Chicago.
 “I’ve tasted different brands that feature lemongrass, apple, cinnamon, sorrel and everything in-between,” he says.
 “There’s a world of opportunity out there.”

 “A forever hack of mine with absinthe is that it plays incredibly well off cardamom,” says Wilmer Nolasco, the head bartender at Ivy Lane in New York City.
 On his cocktail menu, drinks are listed by numbers rather than names.
 The Fourteen is described as an overproof gin swizzle, with gin, pear brandy, apricot, Manzanilla sherry, falernum, coconut, lime, absinthe and cardamom bitters, while the Twelve is an “herbaceous aquavit and absinthe sour,” with O.P.
 Anderson aquavit, génépy, dry and blanc vermouths, lime, lime cordial, absinthe, tarragon and cardamom bitters.
 “Absinthe’s best attributes are that it’s nuanced but very upfront about what it is,” says Nolasco.
 “Too often, I see people overuse the ingredient in terms of proportion.”
 No matter whether absinthe is the star or supporting player, it needs to be balanced by a cocktail’s other ingredients.

 “To me, absinthe is meant to fill one of two roles,” says Nolasco.
 “It’s either a base spirit or a supporting ingredient meant to highlight other flavors in drinks.”
-A full ounce goes into his take on the Absinthe Suissesse, a New Orleans brunch cocktail that’s a relative of the Ramos Gin Fizz.
+A full ounce goes into his take on the Absinthe Suisse, a brunch cocktail that’s a relative of the Ramos Gin Fizz, a New Orleans classic.

-For absinthe-fueled cocktails like this take on the Espresso Martini, Nguyen prefers to use Vieux Pontarlier absinthe from France for its deep complexity and the fact that “it’s not just pungent star anise to the face,” he says.
+For absinthe-fueled cocktails like this take on the Espresso Martini, Nguyen prefers to use Vieux Pontarlier absinthe from France for its deep complexity and because “it’s not just pungent star anise to the face,” he says.
 Including mint, amaro and Angostura bitters brings out the drink’s dark chocolate, spearmint and chicory notes.